 In a region where Christians are often disdained for their faith, there are churches all across the Navajo Reservation striving to honor God in the midst of challenge.
 Join us on a mission trip in the remote desert to build relationships with your Native American brothers and sisters.
-You will be able to serve alongside of them to assist their local church and/or needs in the surrounding community.
+You will be able to serve alongside them to assist their local church and/or needs in the surrounding community.

 Spanning an area approximately the size of the state of West Virginia, the Navajo Reservation is the largest Native American reservation in the United States today.
-The Navajo continue to live on the land of their ancestors, and their native language and culture has been maintained to a large extent, making this a unique cross-cultural experience.
+The Navajo continue to live on the land of their ancestors, and their native language and culture have been maintained to a large extent, making this a unique cross-cultural experience.
 Navajo mission trip teams enjoy the beautiful desert landscape, eat Navajo tacos, and build genuine friendships with the Navajo people.

 You may also be interested in Eastern Navajo Mission Trips.